DataDog/hiring-engineers/answers.md

         self.gauge('hello.world', 1, tags=['TAG_KEY:TAG_VALUE'])
 ```

-I restarted the agent and was able to see the update on the metrics explorer.
+I restarted the agent and was able to see the update on the metrics explorer:
  [Hello.py Metrics](https://imgur.com/SlvAQhz)

-Once I had the test metric created, I started on the new metric that reports a random number from 0-1000.
-I used the contents from the previous yaml file but created a new file with the following command.
+Once the test metric was created, I started on the new metric that reports a random number from 0-1000.
+I used the contents from the previous yaml file but created a new file with the following command:
 ```
-"sudo vim /etc/datadog-agent/conf.d/my_metric.yaml"
+sudo vim /etc/datadog-agent/conf.d/my_metric.yaml
 ```
-I did the same command to create the py file
+I did the same command to create the py file and inputted the below into it:
 ```
-"sudo vim /etc/datadog-agent/checks.d/my_metric.py" and inputted the below into it
+sudo vim /etc/datadog-agent/checks.d/my_metric.py
 ```
 #### Python code
 ```